deepjavalibrary/djl/docs/quick_start.md

 ## Beginner tutorial

-To get started, we recommed that you follow our short [beginner tutorial](../jupyter/tutorial).
+To get started, we recommend that you follow our short [beginner tutorial](../jupyter/tutorial).
 It takes you through some of the basics of deep learning to create a model, train your model, and run inference using your trained model.

 ## Run examples